joshuaskelly/wick/README.md

 ## What _exactly_ does it do?

-Lets walk through a concrete example.
+Let's walk through a concrete example.

 Say we have binary data that is a sequence of records that are represented by a string name and an integer id.
 We can write a simple C struct representation of this data.